realworldocaml/book/book/testing/README.md

 Expect tests can be used to examine the dynamic behavior of a system.
 Here's a deceptively simple example: a rate limiter.
 A rate limiter is logic for limiting the rate at which a system consumes a particular resource.
-The following `mli` is an interface for the core of a simple rolling-window-style rate limiter.
+The following `mli` describes a library that specifies the logic of a simple rolling-window-style rate limiter.

 ```ocaml file=examples/correct/rate_limiter_show_bug/rate_limiter.mli
 open!
 Core